cloudflare/cloudflare-docs/content/security-center/_index.md

 ## Limitation

-*   User with [Read Only Administrator](/fundamentals/account-and-billing/account-setup/account-roles) role cannot access Security Center at this moment.
+*   Users with a [Administrator Read Only](/fundamentals/account-and-billing/account-setup/account-roles/#enterprise-roles) role cannot access the Cloudflare Security Center.